The Countess and the campsite

 With great warmth, diligence and vision, the Countess and Count Carl-Alexander managed to create a campsite that would soon become the site for the best holiday experiences of many campers.
 A lot of the site's regular visitors still have vivid memories of the charismatic Countess.
 They remember how the Countess used to gather the guests around the campfire for storytelling and how she would teach the children on the site how to paint nice pictures.

-The 96-year-old Countess Anita von Scheel-Plessen still follows the campsite with great passion and dedication.
+The now deceased Countess Anita von Scheel-Plessen followed the campsite with great passion and dedication.
 Today, however, it is her grandson Count Carl-Christian von Scheel-Plessen, who carries on the traditions of one of Zealand's largest and most popular campsites.

 Carl-Christian von Scheel-Plessen is very much present at De Hvide Svaner, always keen to have a chat with the guests and always there with his family as a natural focal point at the site’s celebrations and anniversaries.
 “We are a family, running a place for families,” he says.